 And I haven’t even touched upon the volume levels, the sound quality, the customer service offered before the event, and whether the client felt they had peace of mind about the DJ they’d chosen in the lead up to the wedding and many other things.

-I’d suggest that the best way to try to get an idea of whether a DJ is right for your wedding is to meet with them, ask them questions, see if they understand the type of day that you would like, see whether you like their personality, to see whether you’re just another client and this is just another “gig” to them, to gauge their attitude to what they do, to see whether you may be on the same page with music for example, ask if you can contact some of their previous clients, and that way you’ll have a much better idea of whether that DJ is the right fit for you, do you really feel comfortable and at ease with that DJ that they’ll give you what you want?
+I’d suggest that the best way to get an idea of whether a DJ is right for your wedding is to meet with them, ask them questions, see if they understand the type of day that you would like, see whether you like their personality, to see whether you’re just another client and this is just another “gig” to them, to gauge their attitude to what they do, to see whether you may be on the same page with music for example, ask if you can contact some of their previous clients, and that way you’ll have a much better idea of whether that DJ is the right fit for you, do you really feel comfortable and at ease with that DJ that they’ll give you what you want?
 To book a DJ just based on what they say/claim on their website/emails is taking a huge chance?!

-I’m not right for every client, nor do I want to work for a client that I didn’t feel comfortable with which is another reason I think it’s essential to meet with every prospective client.
+I’m not right for every client, nor do I want to work for a client I didn’t feel comfortable with which is another reason I think it’s essential to meet with every prospective client.
 If I don’t feel I’m on the same page as the couple I’m talking with then I’d rather not accept the booking, and would prefer to recommend other DJs to them, that may be a better fit.

-This is my full time business and what I do to live, but I also do it because I love it, I have a passion for it.
-I want every wedding I do to be fantastic, not just to satisfy my ego and hear lots of compliments afterwards, but so that I continue to enjoy what I do, and because I get a great feeling knowing I gave that couple a fantastic wedding day, that they and their guests will remember for a very long time, and that in turn will also see some of their guests wanting to book me for their future events.
+This is my full-time business and what I do to live, but I also do it because I love it, I have a passion for it.
+I want every wedding I do to be fantastic, not just to satisfy my ego and hear lots of compliments afterwards, but so I continue to enjoy what I do, and because I get a great feeling knowing I gave that couple a fantastic wedding day, that they and their guests will remember for a very long time, and that will also see some of their guests wanting to book me for their future events.